molmod/yaff/doc/ug_forcefield.rst

     new_energy = ff.compute(gpos, vtens)

-This will take a little more CPU time because the presence of the optional arguments implies that a lot of partial derivatives must be computed.
+This will take a little more CPU time because the presence of the optional arguments implies that a large number of partial derivatives must be computed.

-After the ``compute`` method is called, one can obtain a lot of intermediate results by accessing attributes of the ``ff`` object.
+After the ``compute`` method is called, one can obtain many intermediate results by accessing attributes of the ``ff`` object.
 Some examples::

     print ff.part_pair_ei.energy/kjmol